Andy and April's Fancy Party: Production

 "In an effort to undo the spoiler, we publicly stated, in a number of interviews, that NBC had just accidentally gotten the character names wrong, and that there was no upcoming Andy-April wedding.
 We sincerely hope that fans of the show are cool with us gently lying to them, in an effort to maintain the surprise nuptials as much as we could.
 Now if you'll excuse us, we have to go shoot the season finale surprise Jerry-Donna wedding scene."

-Several actors who appeared in previous Parks and Recreation episodes reprised their roles in "Andy and April's Fancy Party", like Ben Schwartz (above) as Tom Haverford's playboy-like friend Jean-Ralphio Saperstein and Minni Jo Mazzola as April's sister Natalie.
+Several actors who appeared in previous Parks and Recreation episodes reprised their roles in "Andy and April's Fancy Party", including Ben Schwartz (pictured) as Tom Haverford's playboy-like friend Jean-Ralphio Saperstein.

 "Andy and April's Fancy Party" featured several guest performances by actors who had appeared in previous Parks and Recreation episodes.
 Ben Schwartz reprised his role as Tom's playboy-like friend Jean-Ralphio Saperstein.
 April's flower men were Ben and Derek, played by Josh Duvendeck and Blake Lee.
 Derek is April's bisexual ex-boyfriend and Ben was the boy he dated while simultaneously dating April; the two had appeared in several second season episodes.
 Minni Jo Mazzola reprised her recurring role as April's sister Natalie Ludgate.
 Andy's band Mouse Rat, which has appeared in previous episodes starting with the first season finale "Rock Show", also appeared in "Andy and April's Fancy Party".
 Mark Rivers played the drums, Andrew Burlinson played guitar and Parks and Recreation screenwriter Alan Yang played bass guitar.
 Eric Isenhower made his first appearance on the show as Orin, a creepy Goth friend of April.
 The character was mentioned offhandedly in the episode "Time Capsule" and Dippold loved the idea of him, so she worked Orin into the script.

 The day the episode first aired, the term "Ron Swanson", and the misspelled "Rob Swanson", were so commonly discussed on the social-networking website Twitter that they were listed among the site's trending topics, which are indicative of being the most popular topics being discussed on Twitter at a given moment.
 Shortly after the episode's original broadcast, NBC started a fake wedding website about the wedding called "Andy and April's Awesome Sauce Wedding", which included photos and a guestbook website visitors can sign.